Arctic Wolf Networks

+Arctic Wolf Networks (commonly called Arctic Wolf) is a privately held American cybersecurity company headquartered in Eden Prairie, Minnesota.
+The company operates a cloud-native security operations platform which ingests data from endpoints, networks, cloud infrastructure, and identity systems to detect and respond to cybersecurity threats.

+As of 2026, Arctic Wolf operates globally in more than 80 countries and provides its platform to over 10,000 organizations.

 History

 Founded in 2012, Arctic Wolf focused on providing managed security services to small and mid-market organizations.
-The company was listed as a Gartner Cool Vendor in security for mid-sized enterprises in June 2018.

 Acquisitions

 In December 2018, Arctic Wolf announced the acquisition of the company RootSecure, and subsequently turned the RootSecure product offering into a vulnerability management service.

 On February 1, 2022, Arctic Wolf acquired Tetra Defense.
 In October 2023, Arctic Wolf acquired Revelstoke, a cybersecurity company.

 Cylance was acquired from Blackberry Limited by Arctic Wolf in December 2024.

 Funding

 In March 2020, following a $60M D Round of funding, the company announced moving its headquarters from Sunnyvale, California to Eden Prairie, Minnesota in October 2020.
 Also in 2020, Arctic Wolf announced a $200M E Round of funding at a valuation of 1.3B$.

 On July 19, 2021, Arctic Wolf secured $150M at Series F, tripling its valuation to $4.3B.